lookit/lookit-docs/docs/source/researchers-start-here.rst

     (e.g. Calendly).
 A researcher meets the family on a video call to conduct the session.
-  - Lookit Experiment: You build a study in the Lookit experiment builder, which is customized for developmental studies and includes :ref:`features <features>` including webcam recording.
+  - Lookit Experiment: You build a study in the Lookit experiment builder, which is customized for developmental studies and has :ref:`features <features>` including webcam recording.
 Families take the study on their own time, without a researcher present.

 Join the Slack workspace